You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 That all comes later.
 Sounds scary?
 You’ll become ready for it by the time you optimize for performance.

 The point of preparation is that you’re not ready yet but will become ready.
-Even if you may not feel ready, your training will show its results anyway.
+Even if you don’t feel ready, your training will show its results anyway.

 • Can you structure your IRAC correctly?

-• Are you seeing what the MBE question is testing you on?
+• Are you able to see what the MBE question is testing you on?

 • Can you extract information from the File and Library and synthesize an answer?